Consequences of the compatibility of skein algebra and cluster algebra on surfaces: Introduction

-A second application involves the \emph{upper cluster algebra} $\cU$ (Definition \ref{def:upperclusteralgebra}).
-It is an algebra that contains $\cA$ and is constructed from the same combinatorial data of seed.
+The \emph{upper cluster algebra} $\cU$ (Definition \ref{def:upperclusteralgebra}) contains the ordinary cluster algebra $\cA$ and is constructed from the same combinatorial data of seed.
 In many ways, $\cU$ behaves better than $\cA$, and thus the question of whether $\cA = \cU$ or not has attracted many researchers in the cluster algebra community.
-For the summary of some known results, see \cite[Section 1.2]{CanakciLeeSchiffler15}.
-For $\cA(\Sigma_{g, n})$, when $n = 1$, it was shown that $\cA(\Sigma_{g, 1}) \ne \cU(\Sigma_{g, 1})$ by Ladkani (\cite{Ladkani13}).
+For the summary of some known results, see \cite[Section 1.2]{CanakciLeeSchiffler15} and a very recent result \cite{IshibashiOyaShen23}.
+For $\cA(\Sigma_{g, n})$, when $n = 1$, it was shown that $\cA(\Sigma_{g, 1}) \ne \cU(\Sigma_{g, 1})$ by Ladkani \cite{Ladkani13}.

 Here, we use the curve algebra $\cC(\Sigma_{g, n})$ and a variation $\cC(\Sigma_{g, n})'$ (Definition \ref{def:Cprime}), and obtain an inclusion